Skip to main content

 Any good, locally-made, detailed London itinerary will essentially be like getting handed the answers to a big test you’re about to take.
 There’s no extra work to be done, you just read through it, add a guidance map to your phone, and get going.
 Simple.

-My 3-Day London Itinerary does everything I talked about in this article, and includes a 60+ page PDF guide detailing your options for the itinerary, as well as local knowledge like where to find free public toilets and what dish to order at a certain restaurant.
+Our London Itineraries do everything we talked about in this article, and includes a 100-200+ page PDF guide detailing your options for the itinerary, as well as local knowledge like where to find free public toilets and what dish to order at a certain restaurant.
 It also includes an interactive digital map that you add to your phone that you can follow each day, step by step, making it super simple to follow.
+Plus for 2024 we have added Notion templates, with a must-dos database, a checklist and a booking and tickets tracker.

 Jessica Dante